-Recently, Mozambique approved the Movables Security Law (Law 19/2018, of 28 December 2018), which establishes a special regime regarding the perfection rules and enforcement regime of security interests over movable assets, including vessels.
+The Movables Security Law (Law 19/2018, of 28 December 2018) establishes a special regime regarding the perfection rules and enforcement regime of security interests over movable assets, including vessels.
 The main feature of this regime is the fact that the creditor may dispose of the movable asset given as security, without having to appeal to court or any other entity, provided that it is permitted to do so under the security agreement and complies with the procedure provided for in the law.